dafzor/swlfpn/notes.md

 * Turmoil places an affliction on the mobs affect that makes x% (based on evasion chance) of the damage be done on them instead of you.
 * Immutable effect has been slightly reworked, it now places a shield equivalent to 40% of your HP instead of restoring 40% hp.
-* New passive Helter Skelter, turns your dodge into a dash moving you forward 10 meters and slowing enemies as you pass by.
+* New passive, Helter Skelter.
+Turns your dodge into a dash moving you forward 10 meters and slowing enemies as you pass by.

 _Intentions: Immutable is by far the strongest tank cooldown which makes self sustain possible, this intends to still keep it has a strong cooldown while still making healers required.
 Try to bring back a must loved ability._